UA Study Abroad Expands Options to Include Short-Term Explorations

 According to Herrmann, a typical day might involve waking up at six, taking numerous hikes between meals and presentations, and sometimes surveying the rainforest until midnight or later.
 Students might even find themselves fishing for piranha or wading through water with nets to see the diverse aquatic life below.

 “Although we spent a very short time in Ecuador, the experiences and skills I gained surpass everything I have done in my undergraduate career.
 Not only was I immersed in field work and techniques, all relevant for my future employment, but I was also able to conduct my own small research project during my time at the station,” said Michaels.

 Based on positive feedback from students in the winter break program, UA Study Abroad recognized an opportunity to provide more short-term explorations.
-Starting in 2018, students can use their spring break to tour historic sites such as Naples, Rome, Florence, and Venice during the Explore Italy program or study London & the Theater with visits to Shakespeare's Globe, Stonehenge, and Bath.
-UA Study Abroad is also working to develop additional spring break programs by the fall, perhaps expeditions to Asia, North Africa, and the Caribbean.
+Starting in 2018, students can use their spring break to visit historic sites such as Naples, Rome, Florence, and Venice during the Explore Italy program – or study research techniques and methodology during the Conservation Biology: Field Studies in Vietnam program.

 Students can already take a short-term exploration to Egypt for two weeks at the start of the summer semester, visiting the Pyramids of Giza, the Catacombs in Alexandria, and King Tutankhamun's tomb.
 The Arizona in Egypt program is a hands-on experience, allowing students to engage in archeology fieldwork and intensive museum research.